Sammyknee/dsc-project-template/TEMPLATE_README.md

 ## Overview

-This project analyzes the IMDB and Box Office Mojo databases, in order to provide recommendations to the new Microsoft studio.
-Descriptive analysis of the data shows that animation movies and movies released in November provide the strongest return on investment (ROI), and Anthony and Joe Russo direct the highest grossing films.
+This project analyzes IMDB and other movie databases in order to provide recommendations to the new Microsoft studio.
+Descriptive analysis of the data shows that animation movies and movies released in June provide the strongest return on investment (ROI).
+Anthony and Joe Russo and Christopher Nolan direct the highest grossing films, while Kevin Johnson and Jun Falkenstein direct the highest grossing animation films.
 Microsoft's executives can use these recommendations to decide what genres of film to make, when to release the films, and who to hire as directors.

 ## Business Problem

 Microsoft has decided to create a new movie studio, however, they do not have any business experience in running a successful movie business.
-Microsoft needs concrete recommendations on releasing films that will have the highest chance of having high grossings or strong ROI, with ROI being especially important.
+Microsoft needs concrete recommendations on releasing films that will have the highest chance of high worldwide grossing or strong ROI, with ROI being especially important.
 ROI takes into account both the success of the movie at the box office and the initial investment into the movie, an important consideration for a new business line.

 The data questions answered in this analysis include:
 - What movie genre generates the highest ROI?